 We get buy-in from employees on all our major annual plans (called High-Involvement Planning).

 After all, the key to playing the Game is for employees to think, act, and feel like owners.
-A strong sense of ownership comes from being able to make decisions and have a say in the outcome.
+A strong sense of ownership comes from making decisions and having a say in the outcome.

 3. Show Respect (to Every Employee)

-One of my favorite quotes, “I judge a leader based on the way they treat their subordinates.”
+One of my favorite quotes is, “I judge a leader based on the way they treat their subordinates.”

 4. Show Employees How They Can Make an Impact